Arimase97/Double-Anonymous-Sketch/README.md

 # Double-Anonymous Sketch: Achieving Fairness for Global Top-K Frequent Items

-This repository contains all the related code of our paper "Double-blind Sketch:  Achieving Fairness for Global Top-K Frequent Items".
+This repository contains all the related code of our paper "Double-Anonymous Sketch:  Achieving Fairness for Global Top-K Frequent Items".

 ## Introduction

 Finding top-K frequent items has been a hot topic in data stream processing in recent years, which has a wide range of applications.
 However, the body of existing sketch algorithms focuses on finding local top-K in a single data stream, while only a few focus on finding global top-K in distributed data streams, which is also important in the era of big data.
-We find that deploying existing sketch algorithms is often unfair under global scenarios, which will degrade the accuracy of global top-K. To achieve fairness, we propose a new sketch framework, called the Double-blind sketch.
+We find that deploying existing sketch algorithms is often unfair under global scenarios, which will degrade the accuracy of global top-K. To achieve fairness, we propose a new sketch framework, called the Double-Anonymous sketch.
 The process of finding global top-K items is similar to that of paper reviewing and democratic elections.
-In these scenarios, double-blindness is often an effective strategy to achieve fairness.
-We also propose two techniques, hot panning and early freezing, to rise accuracy further.
-We theoretically prove that the Double-blind sketch achieves fairness and derives an error bound strictly tighter than the well-known Count-Min sketch bound.
+In these scenarios, double-anonymity is often an effective strategy to achieve fairness.
+We also propose two techniques, hot panning, and early freezing, to rise accuracy further.
+We theoretically prove that the Double-Anonymous sketch achieves fairness and derives an error bound strictly tighter than the well-known Count-Min sketch bound.
 We perform extensive experiments to verify fairness in the distributed scenario.
-The experimental results show that the Double-blind sketch’s error is up to 129 times (60 times on average) smaller than the state-of-the-art.
+The experimental results show that the Double-Anonymous sketch’s error is up to 129 times (60 times on average) smaller than the state-of-the-art.

 ## About This Repository

 This repository contains all the related code for our experiments in the `src` directory.
-We have implemented four Double-blind applications for both finding local top-K items and finding global top-K items.
+We have implemented four Double-Anonymous applications for both finding local top-K items and finding global top-K items.
 Source codes for finding local top-K are located in `local_topk/`, and source codes for on finding global top-K items are located in `global_topk/`.
 We also compare our results with state-of-the-art approaches.